ZT229/immortalwrt/README.md

   - For more details, please see [Build system setup](https://openwrt.org/docs/guide-developer/build-system/install-buildsystem) documentation.

   ### Quickstart
-  1. Run `git clone -b <branch> --single-branch --filter=blob:none https://github.com/immortalwrt/immortalwrt` to clone the source code.
+  1. Run `git clone --depth 1 -b filogic --single-branch https://github.com/ZT229/immortalwrt.git` to clone the source code.
   2. Run `cd immortalwrt` to enter source directory.
   3. Run `./scripts/feeds update -a` to obtain all the latest package definitions defined in feeds.conf / feeds.conf.default
   4. Run `./scripts/feeds install -a` to install symlinks for all obtained packages into package/feeds/